 root@hostname:~# dd if=filename.iso of=/dev/sdX bs=1M && sync

-The Devuan Beowulf installer presents itself via Console framebuffer dialog options only because there is no longer a GUI installer available.
-If this method is new to you, fear not!
-You will be guided through this process step by step.
+The Devuan Chimaera installer presents itself via Console framebuffer dialog options only because there is no longer a GUI installer available.
+If this method is unfamiliar, fear not!
+This guide goes through the process carefully, step by step.

-If you would like to select an alternate bootloader (lilo) or exclude non-free firmware, you must choose "Expert install" under Advanced options.
+To select an alternate bootloader (lilo) or exclude non-free firmware, choose "Expert install" under Advanced options.

 1) Boot from the CD/DVD or USB drive and choose the

-2) The next few steps will ask about your language, location and keyboard layout.
+2) The next few steps will ask about the system language, location and keyboard layout.

 3) The installer will automatically configure the network.
-Wireless network users will have to provide an SSID and passphrase.
-You will then be asked to choose a hostname for your new system.
-You can be creative but spaces and special characters will not be accepted.
+Wireless network users will have to provide a SSID and a passphrase.
+Then the installer will ask for a hostname for the new system.
+Being creative is fine but spaces and special characters will not be accepted.

-4) You will also be asked to provide a domain name.
-If you don't need this or don't know what it is for, you should leave it blank.
+4) Provide a domain name.
+If this is not needed or you do not know what it is for, leave it blank.

-5) It's recommended that you set a root password for Devuan.
-It's good security practice to use a strong password.
-You will have to type your password again to make sure that you've set it correctly.
+5) It is recommended to set a root password for Devuan.
+It is good security practice to use a strong password.
+Passwords are always input twice to make sure that there is no mistake.

-6) You will now be asked to configure a user account, which you should do in most cases.
-Unless there is a need to do otherwise, leave your full name blank and continue to providing a username.
+6) Configure a user account for day-to-day activities.
+Unless there is a need to do otherwise, leave the full name blank and continue to providing a username.

-7) You will need to enter a password and type it again as you did before for root.
+7) Enter a password and re-type it again as done before for root.

 8) The installer will now set the clock using NTP.
-Enter your time zone information, and continue with the install.
+Enter the time zone information, and continue with the install.

-IF YOU NEED FULL DISK ENCRYPTION SEE HERE BEFORE CONTINUING.
+IF FULL DISK ENCRYPTION IS NEEDED SEE HERE BEFORE CONTINUING.

-9) Before you can install Devuan the disk needs to be partitioned.
-If it's available as an option choosing to use the largest continuous space is recommended.
+9) Before installing Devuan the disk needs to be partitioned.
+If free space is available on the disk then choosing to use the largest continuous space is recommended.
 This will preserve existing partitions and not alter them.
-Otherwise you should use the whole disk if you have no data you need to save.
+Otherwise use the entire disk and ALL DATA on the disk will be LOST.

 10) Choosing all files in one partition is a sensible option for newcomers.
-Manual disk partitioning is beyond the scope of this discussion.
+Manual disk partitioning is beyond the scope of this guide.

-11) It's time to write those partitions to the disk and format them with file systems.
-If you are happy with the changes choose write to disk and continue.
-You be given a last chance to back out and say no before the changes are made.
+11) It is time to write those partitions to the disk and format them with file systems.
+If the proposed changes are satisfactory then choose write to disk and continue.
+This is the last chance to back out and say no before the changes are made.

 12) The base system will now install.
-Depending on your hardware this may take some time.
+Depending on the system hardware this may take some time.

-13) In the case you have no Internet access or don't want to use a mirror, it's recommended to scan additional CDs so that you have more packages available to install.
+13) In the case when there is no Internet access or mirror usage is to be avoided, it is recommended to scan additional CDs so that there are more packages available to install.

-14) If you are installing from a full CD/DVD image, the installer will now ask if you want to choose a network mirror.
+14) If the installion is being performed from a full CD/DVD image, the installer will now ask to enable and choose a network mirror.

-It is recommended to use a mirror if you have Internet access so that you will have the latest package versions.
-For an offline installation you should continue without a mirror.
+It is recommended to use a mirror if there is Internet access so that the latest package versions become available.
+For an offline installation continue without a mirror.

 16) Devuan uses popularity contest (popcon) to collect information about the most used packages.
 This is purely on an opt-in basis and will only collect statistics about packages that are installed from this point onwards.

-17) The defaults are sufficient to get a working Xfce desktop.
-Note that you don't need to select Xfce explicitly as it's the default but you may choose a different desktop.
-Other options can be included or excluded based on your needs.
+17) The defaults are sufficient to get a working Xfce desktop environment.
+Note that it is not needed to select Xfce explicitly as it is the default but also a different desktop environment may be chosen.
+Other options can be included or excluded based on the system requirements.

 Note that offline installation may require a retry of the Software selection step.
 Repeating this action should allow the install to continue.

-18) The installer will now install the packages you selected.
+18) The installer will now install the selected packages.
 This will take some time.

-19) Next you will be asked to choose your preferred init system.
+19) Next the installer will ask to choose the preferred init system.
 The default in Devuan is sysvinit.

-20) Now that all the software you need is installed, the GRUB bootloader will be installed.
+20) Now that all the software required is installed, the GRUB bootloader will be installed.
 This allows the operating system to boot after installation.
-If you are asked to install to the MBR then you should usually do this.
+If GRUB asks to install to the MBR then this is usually the best choice.

 Some setups will require no configuration and the install will now finish.

-21) It's important to choose the correct bootloader location.
+21) It is important to choose the correct bootloader location.
 It should not be installed to a partition but to the MBR area which is located on the hard disk.

 22) The install is finished.
-Remove your installation media to continue to boot into the Devuan graphical environment.
+Remove the installation media to continue to boot into the Devuan graphical environment.